sahajk04/Draw2Develop/README.md

 - Deep Learning Model : A trained DL model to capture drawn components.

--HTML Part : modular HTML componets with minimal CSS wich are independent and can be mixed with each other to create a web page.
+- HTML Part : modular HTML componets with minimal CSS wich are independent and can be mixed with each other to create a web page.

 # MODEL